API reference

 Release the claim on the given job and record the result.

-• worker_id (str) – unique identifier of the worker
+• scheduler_id (str) – unique identifier of the scheduler

 • result (JobResult) – the result of the job